For Jamie Fahrney, Wisconsin cheese is his heart and soul. Limburger, though, is one of his true loves.

 Jamie’s Swiss cheeses have taken home awards from local fairs and international competitions alike, and his baby swiss even won Best of Class in the 2006 World Championship.

-More than the notoriety, Jamie loves the challenge of making Swiss, particularly the delicate art of getting its trademark holes – known as ‘eyes’ – just right.
+More than the acclaim, Jamie loves the challenge of making Swiss, particularly the delicate art of getting its trademark holes – known as ‘eyes’ – just right.

 Maybe that’s why, despite its reputation, Jamie has helped to keep the legacy of Limburger alive for all these years.
 And he says he’s ready to keep the stink going strong well into the future.
 “As long as we have people that will eat it, I'll keep making it.”